Dominick-Simone/PasswordGen/README.md

 * Created if and else if statements for each combination of characters in the password
 * Added a for loop to generate the password
 * Joined the password to remove commas from the array
-* Inserted the finished password into the box on the website for the user
+* Inserted the finished password into the text box on the page for the user

 ## MIT License